Fascial Tissue and Why It’s Important

 “What is fascial tissue and why is it important to work on?”

-I’ve heard this question a lot in my 16-year career.
-Fascial tissue is a multidirectional fibrous membrane that gives form and shape to muscles.
-It is found throughout the body from your head to your toes covering nerves, bones, abdominal contents, and blood vessels.
-It is even found in the brain, where it helps to keep it together and safe in the cerebrospinal fluid (the fluid surrounding the brain and spinal cord – pretty neat!).
+We’ve heard this question a lot.
+Fascial tissue is a multi-directional fibrous membrane that gives form and shape to muscles.
+It is found throughout the body from your head to your toes.
+It covers nerves, bones, abdominal contents, and blood vessels.
+Neat fact, it is even found in the brain!
+It functions to keep it contained and nestled safely within the cerebrospinal fluid (the fluid surrounding the brain and spinal cord).

 Depending on your history and lifestyle, fascia is prone to the same tightness issues as muscles.
 Fascia has a nerve supply, just like the rest of the body, and can therefore be painful.
-It is made up of multiple layers with fluid in between to allow smooth movement over structures.
-Activity level, posture, nutrition, hydration, and past surgical or traumatic experience, can cause the fascia to become restricted.
+Made up of multiple layers with fluid in between, it allows for smooth movement over body structures.
+Activity level, posture, nutrition, hydration, and past surgical or traumatic experience can cause the fascia to become restricted.
 This causes problems with range of motion (ROM), headaches, migraines, and digestive issues.

-How to alleviate the discomfort associated with fascial restrictions?
+How do we alleviate the discomfort associated with fascial restrictions?

-Many things.
-Anything from simple exercises, stretching, drinking water, or changing food intake.
-Because it is a restriction Massage Therapy is a valuable way of treating it.
+Many things can.
+Everything from simple exercises, stretching, drinking water, or changing food intake.
+Because it is a restriction, Massage Therapy is a valuable way of treating it.
 Your Massage Therapist will take a health history and perform assessments to ensure that the restrictions or pain are not coming from an underlying issue.
 At this point, they will then go over what they feel will be the best approach to your treatment.

-During treatment, affected tissues are usually manipulated without lotion, and after the application of heat.
+Affected tissues are usually manipulated during treatment without lotion, and after the application of heat.
 This ensures the best “grab” of tissues and enables the therapist to move them using techniques such as: